mggates39/EightBitCPUSim/README.md

   out
   hlt
 Foo:
-  sub 1
+  sub (Decrement)
   jz Bar
 ; This line is never executed
   hlt
+Decrement:
+  .byte 1
 ```
 This program will output `1` then `2` then `3` since the zero flag is set.
 The following jumps are supported: